 Bitter Tea and Pu'er Tea

-Due to their strong cooling properties, bitter tea and Pu'er tea are effective at detoxifying, softening vessels, and lowering blood lipids, making them particularly suitable for individuals with high blood pressure and obesity.
+Due to their strong cooling properties, bitter tea and Pu'er tea are effective at detoxifying, softening blood vessels, and lowering blood lipids, making them particularly suitable for individuals with high blood pressure and obesity.

 In fact, regardless of the type of tea, it's most important to consider individual needs.
 Drinking tea scientifically can achieve certain effects.
 (Source: Chinese Tea Culture and Tea Ceremony Knowledge, Image Source: ChaYou Network)